Patch Level Update

 In case the process engine and the MySQL Server operate in different time zones, and you use the MySQL JDBC Driver’s default configuration, migrating to the new release leads to a wrong conversion of date values (e.g., the due date of a task can change).

-For instance, if your process engine operates in CET but your MySQL Server does not, set the property to serverTimeZone=CET.
+For instance, if your process engine operates in CET but your MySQL Server does not, set the property to serverTimeZone=CET

 Heads-up!

-Changing the time zone of the MySQL Server to the one the process engine operates in can have unwanted side-effects to date values that are stored in columns of type TIMESTAMP: MySQL converts TIMESTAMP values from the server time zone to UTC for storage, and back from UTC to the current time zone for retrieval.
-Read more about it in the MySQL Docs.
+to UTC for storage, and back from UTC to the current time zone for retrieval.
+Read more about it in the

 Further Reading